jeremy-share/bazel-learning/README.md

 * project3_service - Copy of previous service with Pytest (instead of Unittests)
 * project4_service - Copy of previous service with autopep8, black, flake8, isort, mypy, pylint
 * project5_service - Copy of previous service but simplified
+* project6_library - A library with simplified QA
+* project7_service - Copy of project5_service but uses the library

 ## Links / References:
 * https://bazel.build/